 The Adamant Property is situated 45km southeast of Mica Creek, B.C. and 95km northeast of Revelstoke, B.C.
-The west side of the property is accessible by forest service roads with helicopter assisting access for the remainder.
-The 8903ha property was staked in 2021 and is owned 100% by Eagle Plains with a 2% NSR held by Eagle Royalties containing a 1% buy-back clause.
+The east and west sides of the property are accessible by forest service roads with helicopter assisting access for the remainder.
+The 10,319ha property was staked in 2021 and is 100% owned by Eagle Plains with a 2% NSR held by Eagle Royalties containing a 1% buy-back clause.

 The upper portions of the property are characterized by high alpine glacier clad peaks with excellent outcrop exposure which becomes more limited in the forested terrain of the lower elevation portions of the property.

 Previous work has established widespread distribution of Rare Earth Elements (“REE’s”) with the highest concentrations occurring in the central portion of the property.
 Niobium mineralization appears more prevalent in the northwestern area of the property in the vicinity of Trident Mountain.

 - Exceptional geology favourable for Rare-earth and high-tech metals (REE, Nb, Ta, Zr)

 - Numerous untested coincident geophysical and geochemical anomalies

 - Highly anomalous stream silt results of Rare-earth elements and Niobium

 - Upstream prospecting was successful in locating hard rock sources of the mineralization

 - Exploration has increased the mineralized trend from 12km to over 20km

 In British Columbia, carbonatites, nepheline and sodalite syenites gneisses and related alkaline rocks are found in a broad zone which is parallel to, and on either side of the Rocky Mountain Trench.
 The Trident Mountain syenites belong to a subzone called the Omineca Belt of alkaline rocks which are hosted by metamorphosed Precambrian to Early Cambrian strata.